 When bad things happen, it can take a while to get over the pain and feel safe again.
 But treatment and support from family and friends can speed your recovery from emotional and psychological trauma.
 Whether the traumatic event happened years ago or yesterday, you can heal and move on.

-Click here for information about children with symptoms of Post-traumatic Stress Disorder
+This page mainly refers to trauma in adults; click here for information about children with symptoms of Posttraumatic Stress Disorder.

 Emotional and psychological trauma is the result of extraordinarily stressful events that shatter your sense of security, making you feel helpless and vulnerable in a dangerous world.